Sole traders are subject to Income Tax.

 Example of standard writing-down allowance calculation

-Assuming he has no other plant and machinery, the capital expenditure for which he hasn't yet claimed a capital allowance (£266,000 - £250,000 = £16,000) would form his pool of plant and machinery ('main pool') for the next tax year.
+Assuming the builder has no other plant and machinery, the capital expenditure for which a capital allowance hasn't been claimed, £500,000 would form his pool of plant and machinery ('main pool') for the next tax year.

 In the following tax years, his writing-down allowance would be 18% on the balance of the pool each year.